MicheleCynowicz/memory-card-game-vue/step-1/README.md

 import HelloWorld from "./components/HelloWorld.vue";
 import TheWelcome from "./components/TheWelcome.vue";
 ```
-This is telling the Vue compiler that within this `App.vue` SFC, you want to use two _child components_, `HelloWorld.vue` and `TheWelcome.vue`, which are both found in the `components` directory in the project.
+This is telling the Vue compiler that within this `App.vue` SFC, you want to use two [child components](https://bambielli.com/til/2018-08-19-how-to-target-child-components-with-scoped-css-in-vue/), `HelloWorld.vue` and `TheWelcome.vue`, which are both found in the `components` directory in the project.

 You will see these child components used inside the `<template>` tag as if they were their own HTML element tags:
 ```html